 - Authorization to Release Medical Information (PDF)

-If the information provided is not complete and/or does not provide sufficient information to justify the requested accommodations, the ADA Coordinators will request additional information and/or reach out to the employee’s licensed health care provider to ask clarifying questions.
+If the information provided is not complete and/or does not provide sufficient information to justify the requested accommodations, the University ADA Coordinators will request additional information and/or reach out to the employee’s licensed health care provider to ask clarifying questions.

-- Processing the Request: The ADA Coordinators will review the employee’s paperwork to determine the appropriateness of the accommodation process.
-If it is determined the employee has a qualifying condition, the ADA Coordinators will (a) inform the employee (b) reach out to the University’s Ergonomic Technician and provide them with the employee’s contact information for the purpose of scheduling a worksite visit (c) send the employee’s supervisor notification informing them their employee will be assessed by the University’s Ergonomic Technician.
+- Processing the Request: The University ADA Coordinators will review the employee’s paperwork to determine the appropriateness of the accommodation process.
+If it is determined the employee has a qualifying condition, the University ADA Coordinators will (a) inform the employee (b) reach out to the University’s Ergonomic Technician and provide them with the employee’s contact information for the purpose of scheduling a worksite visit (c) send the employee’s supervisor notification informing them their employee will be assessed by the University’s Ergonomic Technician.

 - Determination: The University’s Ergonomic Technician will visit the employee’s worksite and assess their current work area.
 The technician will draft a report of their findings that details the recommended items the employee’s department needs to provide.
 Recommendations can include furniture (office chairs, desks, etc.) and equipment (keyboard trays, vertical mouse, etc.).